-The Bank is in substantial compliance with the Corporate Governance Codes issued by the Central Bank of Nigeria (CBN) and the Securities & Exchange Commission (SEC) ("the Codes"), as well as the Rules issued from time to time by the Nigerian Stock Exchange (NSE).
-The Codes are very detailed and cover a wide range of issues, including Board and Management, Shareholders, Rights of other Stakeholders, Disclosure Requirements, Risk Management, Organizational Structure, Quality of Board Membership, Board Performance Appraisal, Reporting Relationship, Ethics & Professionalism, Conflict of Interest, Sustainability Issues, Whistleblowing, Code of Ethics and the Role of Auditors.
+The Board continues to comply with the Bank's internal governance policies and the Corporate Governance Codes issued by the Central Bank of Nigeria (CBN) and the Securities & Exchange Commission (SEC) ("the Codes"), as well as the Rules issued from time to time by the Nigerian Stock Exchange (NSE).
+The Codes are very detailed and cover a wide range of issues, including Board and Management, Shareholders, Rights of other Stakeholders, Disclosure Requirements, Risk Management, Organizational Structure, Quality of Board Membership, Board Performance Appraisal, Reporting Relationship, Ethics & Professionalism, Conflict of Interest, Sustainability Issues, Whistle-blowing, Code of Ethics and the Role of Auditors.